NLeSC/guide/intellectual_property/examples_libraries.md

 - Can the works be distributed, i.e. do the licenses allow this and are they compatible?

   Unidecode is licensed under a strong copyleft license, so it can be redistributed under the terms of that license.
 Derivative works must be licensed under the same license.

-Unidecode is licensed under the GPL version 2 or later, which means that anyone can choose to redistribute it, and any derivative works, under any combination of licenses from this (infinite) list.
+  Unidecode is licensed under the GPL version 2 or later.
+This is known as a *disjunctive license*.
+The copyright owners of unidecode offer everyone a GPLv2 license, but also a GPLv3 license, and even proactively any later version of the GNU GPL that may be created in the future.
+A potential user may choose to accept any one of these licenses, or a combination of multiple, if they want to copy the work or make derivative works.

 - How should the work(s) be licensed?